 The high price of inertia

 We’re all busy people and we all have a comfort zone.
 And that’s why inertia can so often stand in the way of spending less and saving more.
-In fact, inertia is considered, such a big problem for personal financial security in the UK that a new Institute of Inertia has been established at the University of Sheffield to study behaviour that’s estimated to cost the nation £7.6 billion.
+In fact, inertia is considered, such a big problem for personal financial security in the UK that a new Institute of Inertia has been established at the University of Sheffield to study behaviour that’s estimated to cost the nation £7.6 billion (which is around 14 billion AUD).

 Inertia can mean spending more than you need to on your energy or grocery bills.
 It could also be stopping you from tracking down lost super and/or bringing together all your super savings in a single fund to save on fees.
 Or it could mean sticking with the same mortgage when you could be saving thousands in interest by switching.
 Whatever it is that you’re not getting around to doing to save money, having a financial coach – personal or professional – can keep you accountable in taking small steps towards big savings.